cloudflare-apps/ideas/README.md

 Download this app and replace our code any time you want to build an Eager app.

+_Looking to use the latest JavaScript and CSS features?
+Check out our [Babel example app](https://github.com/EagerApps/ExampleBabelApp)!_

 ## Setup

 Fork and clone the repo or <a href="https://github.com/EagerApps/ExampleApp/releases/latest">download the latest release</a>.